 LAV-25 vs Stryker — Why They Look Alike but Do Different Jobs

-The visual similarity trips people up for a legitimate reason.
+The visual confusion happens for a legitimate reason.
 Eight large run-flat tires.
 Sloped hull.
 Roughly boxy silhouette.
 Both sit around 7 feet tall and stretch past 20 feet long.
-If you’ve only ever seen them in thumbnails or background shots in a documentary, they genuinely look interchangeable.
+If you’ve only ever caught them in documentary thumbnails or background shots, they genuinely look interchangeable.
 They’re not.
-The LAV-25 is a Marine Corps scout and infantry fighting vehicle with a 25mm autocannon mounted on a one-man turret.
-The Stryker ICV — Infantry Carrier Vehicle — is an Army transport platform.
+The LAV-25 is a Marine Corps scout and infantry fighting vehicle — it has a 25mm autocannon on a one-man turret.
+The Stryker ICV, Infantry Carrier Vehicle, is an Army transport platform.
 One is armed for a fight.
 The other is designed to carry soldiers to one.
+That distinction matters more than any spec sheet comparison ever could.

-That distinction matters more than any spec sheet comparison.
-Branch differences, mission profiles, and doctrine all shaped these vehicles before a single weld was laid.
+Branch differences, mission profiles, and doctrine all shaped these vehicles before a single weld was ever laid.
 Keep that in mind through everything below.

 LAV-25 — The Marine Recon and IFV